 |Day 12||Disembark Longyearbyen||Farewell your fellow expeditioners|

-Today we embark our expedition ship, the Akademik Ioffe in Longyearbyen.
-With almost 24 hours of daylight at this time of the year, we enjoy the views from the outer decks of the ship as we sail through Adventfjorden and into Isfjorden.
-Entering the vast expanse of the Greenland Sea, our ship heads south, hugging the main island of Spitsbergen.
+Today you embark on your expedition ship in Longyearbyen.
+With almost 24 hours of daylight at this time of the year, enjoy the views from the outer decks of the ship as you sail through Adventfjorden and into Isfjorden.
+Entering the vast expanse of the Greenland Sea, your ship heads south, hugging the main island of Spitsbergen.

 We arrive at the southerly Bourbonhamna – well known for the beluga whales that transit the narrow sound.
 It is estimated there are approximately five to ten thousand belugas in the Svalbard population.
 We search for belugas from the ship and the zodiacs and plan our first shore excursion at Bourbonhamna.
 An old hunting cabin and other artefacts are points of interest during our hike to Ingebrigstenbukta.
 However, it is the massive piles of beluga whalebones that catch everybody’s attention.
 While wandering amongst these relics we hope to catch a glimpse of dozens of reindeer that inhabit the area.

 Coming around the most southerly point of Spitsbergen, we push into the broad expanse of Storfjorden.
 Exploring Dolerittneset near Kapp Lee, the lush vegetation of this region is remarkable given we are at 70° North in latitude.
 This area has a large scattering of reindeer antlers; however, it is the plethora of ancient whalebones that makes the excursion so memorable.
 Time and the elements have altered their original shape and sculpted them into works of art that make fascinating photographic subjects.